ThomasSojan/devopsTechnologyConcepts/DevOps Professional/DevOps CICD/1.Technical Practices/Test Driven Development.md

 **5.** Run test to pass<br>
 **6.** Refactor the code and tests<br>

 **XUnit** frameworks help in writing automated unit tests.
-Thus TDD includes both test automation and refactoring.
+Thus TDD includes both **test automation** and **refactoring**.

+## Practical tips:
+* TDD takes 1.5 times more time than normal development, however helps in reduction of defects and produces good quality code
+* May start with few modules and do pair programming with a tester and programmer
+* Automated unit test cases help in implementing TDD